USDA Home Loans in the CarolinasApply for a USDA loan

 Applying for a USDA home loan is similar to applying for any other type of home loan.
 Your lender will provide you with all of the paperwork to document your home loan purchase.
 At Dash, your Mortgage Coach can help you with any questions.

 The first step is to apply through Dash’s online system.
-Once you apply, you will work with a Mortgage Coach to gain preapproval.
-You will need:
+Once you apply, you will work with a Mortgage Coach to gain pre-approval⁷.

 At Dash, your Mortgage Coach will be with you throughout this entire process.
 We don’t use mortgage processors, so the USDA loan process will be faster, easier, and simpler for you.
-Learn more about our unique process here.
+Our home loan experts move fast so you can too.
+We’ll work with you to help you meet your deadlines and fulfill any additional requirements, such as an appraisal of the property.Apply now

 Only USDA approved lenders can offer USDA home loans.
-Dash is an approved USDA mortgage lender that offers USDA loans throughout North Carolina and South Carolina.
-If you’re interested in a USDA loan, get in touch.
-We have offices in Charlotte and Raleigh, and we’re always available to help you.
+Dash Home Loans is an approved USDA mortgage lender that offers USDA loans throughout North Carolina and South Carolina.
+If you’re interested in a USDA loan, get in touch with our expert Mortgage Coaches.
+We have offices in Charlotte, Raleigh, Greensboro, Wilmington, and Greenville – and we’re always available to help you!

 What is a USDA home loan?